QEEDDD/Verifiable-Mathematical-Reasoning-Corpus/README.md

 Provenance and verificationThis work was developed in collaboration with a large language model(ChatGPT·Claude).

-The statements, proofs, and choice of methods were arrived atinteractively.
+The statements, proofs, and choice of methods were arrived atinteractively; the author is responsible for the content.

 Verifiable here means: every quantitative claim ships a script that recomputes it.